cityofaustin/fellows-website/about.md

 title: About us
 layout: about

-lede_markdown: We launched our Design, Technology, and Innovation Fellows program in June 2016 as an opportunity for Austin’s passionate and civic-minded designers and developers to bring the principles, values, and practices of the technology sector into government.
+lede_markdown: 'We launched our Design, Technology, and Innovation Fellows program in June 2016 as an opportunity for Austin’s passionate and civic-minded designers and developers to bring the principles, values, and practices of the technology sector into government.
+In May 2018, our program became a more permanent and sustainable part of the City of Austin as the Office of Design and Delivery'

 goals:
   - title: Work directly with departments to deliver the best possible services.